 All internal access roads should have an unobstructed width of at least 3.0 metres.
+Refer to Section 3 Requirements Applying to all Types of Development.

 4.7.2 Building Siting, Height and Scale

 The height of all buildings, including dwelling houses and ancillary buildings, is not to exceed 8.5m from natural ground level.